kwisatzheadache/cryptodactyl/README.md

 ## Code Example

-`python btc_svm` imports data from 7 cryptocurrencies and uses Support Vector Classification to  fit an NN model to the data.
-The model then predicts whether the price of bitcoin for a given tomorrow will be higher or lower than the given today.
+`python master.py` imports data from 7 cryptocurrencies and uses Support Vector Classification to  fit an NN model to the data.
+The model can the be used to predict whether the price of bitcoin for a given tomorrow will be higher or lower than the given today.

 ## Motivation